nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/Seminars/seminarnotes.md

    - [3]	S. Heinonen, “Requirements Management Tool Support for Software Engineering in Collaboration,” 2006.

 <h5>Articles</h5>
+  - <h5> Seminar 0</h5>
+    - <h5> A Market-Driven Requirements Engineering Process: Results from an Industrial Process Improvement Programme</h5>
+      - The authors of this paper describe a specific industrial RE process for packaged software, called REPEAT.
+When developing packaged software for a marketplace, the RE process should be able to come up with requirements based on the foreseen end-user needs and select a set of requirements resulting in a software product which can compete on the market.
+REPEAT model can be used, for managing the continuous requirements.
+      - REPEAT is a RE process that manages requirements throughout a whole release cycle.
+This model mainly concentrated on the RE activities such as elicitation, documentation, and validation.
+It also focuses on the requirements selection and release planning.
+The actors involved in the REPEAT model are:
+        - Requirements Management Group (RQMG): mainly responsible for the requirements management and change management.
+        - Issuer: mainly responsible for creating an issue based on the market needs and user demands.
+        - Customers and users: responsible for providing input and feedback to a user
+        - Requirements team: mainly responsible for analyzing and specifying a set of requirements.
+        - Construction team: responsible for designing and implementing a set of requirements.
+        - Test team: responsible for verifying the set of requirements.
+        - Expert: responsible for identifying the cost and impact for the requirement.
+        - Requirements Database (RQDB): a place where all the requirements are stored.
+      - As in the MDRE process, a continuous flow of requirements is received.
+These received requirements are stored in the RQDB with a unique identity for each requirement.
+Each unique requirement has a life cycle progressing through several states.
+The RQMG group along with the support of experts is responsible for deciding on requirement state transitions.
+The states are
+        - New: the requirement is issued and priority is given.
+        - Assigned: requirement is assigned to an expert for classification
+        - Classified: rough estimates of cost and impact are performed.
+        - Selected: requirements selected for implementation.
+        - Rejected: .requirements are rejected
+        - Applied: requirements are implemented and verified.
+      - REPEAT is instantiated for each release, and each process instance has a fixed duration of 14 months.
+A new product is released after every six months.
+REPEAT instance composes of five different phases, separated by milestones at predefined dates.
+The phases are:
+      - Elicitation Phase:
+        - It involves two activities collection and classification.
+The collection of requirements is done by an issuer and entered into the database along with the initial priority value.
+The RQMG group checks whether the requirements are clear or not.
+If requirements are clear then it is assigned to an expert where the cost and impact analysis is done for the requirement.
+Once the cost, impact, and priority values is assigned then requirement enters the classified state.
+      - Selection phase:
+        - This phase mainly concentrated on
+          - Which requirements to be implemented in the current release
+          - Detailed information for selected requirement
+          - Validate the requirement document
+        - The output of this phase is a requirements document which includes a list of the selected requirements, detailed specification of all the selected requirements and non-selected requirements.
+The effort estimations and detailed specification for the selected requirements are done by the requirements group.
+The sorting of selected requirements in priority order is achieved by the requirements team and RQMG.
+After the completion of a Requirements document, it is validated before it is placed in the specification baseline.
+      - Change management, Construction, Verification, and Conclusion:
+        - During change management, the RQMG takes decisions on changing the requirements caused by new incoming requirements.
+If the change of a requirement is approved then it is added to the selected list with a priority value.
+Feedback is given to the issuer on the decisions taken to the change request.
+Construction involves designing and implementation process along with unit testing.
+In the verification process, implemented requirements from the selected list are verified against the requirements document.
+The conclusion phase involves the metric collection and a final report is documented which involves all the lessons learned from the REPEAT.
+      - Some of the challenges that are faced in the REPEAT process are
+        - Overload control: As the requirements are increasing, the number of classified requirements in RQDB is increasing for every release which leads to overload of RQDB.
+        - Connecting fragments: Requirement entities are not related to each other.
+There is a need to identify the requirements dependencies which is an important factor during the prioritization process.
+        - Bridging the chasm between elicitation and selection: the requirements fragments are described at very different levels of abstraction and classification gets difficult.
+        - Long term product strategy for a diversity of market segments: the need of promoting activities related to the existing long-term product strategy and prioritization in relation to a range of market segments.
+      - All these observed challenges were overcome in the REPEAT 2 model which involves hierarchical use case modelling and cost-value use case prioritization.
+Instead of depending on the expert judgement, REPEAT 2 model groups the requirements based on the use cases to which they are related, combined with a systematic cost-value prioritization approach.

+  - <h5> Seminar 1</h5>
+   - <h5></h5>
   - <h5> Seminar 2</h5>
      - <h5>Towards a Reference Framework for Software Product Management</h5>
        - The authors of this article mainly focused on developing a reference framework which provides a structure for a body of knowledge for software product management.
 A clear explanation of how a software product management process is carried out entirely by an organization and the structure of the software product management is not provided clearly.
 The authors of this article considered this as a gap and developed a reference framework based on an overview of state-of-the-art literature and industrial case studies.
 This framework clearly explains the step by step process that is carried out by the product managers/organization during the software product management.
 It also helps in identifying the stakeholders for the company/product and their relation during software product management.